Кератит, викликаний вірусом простого герпесу

 ЗаMelvin I. Roat, MD, FACS, Sidney Kimmel Medical College at Thomas Jefferson University

 Herpes simplex keratitis is corneal infection with herpes simplex virus.
 It may involve the iris.
 Symptoms and signs include foreign body sensation, lacrimation, photophobia, and conjunctival hyperemia.
 Recurrences are common and may lead to corneal hypoesthesia, ulceration, permanent scarring, opacification, thinning of the corneal stroma, and decreased vision.
-Diagnosis is based on the characteristic dendritic corneal ulcer and sometimes viral culture.
-Treatment is with topical or systemic antiviral drugs.
+Diagnosis is based on clinical suspicion, slit lamp exam findings, and sometimes viral culture.
+Treatment is with topical or systemic antiviral medications.

 Herpes simplex keratitis usually affects the corneal surface but sometimes involves the corneal stroma (the deeper layers of the cornea) or the inner corneal surface (endothelium), anterior chamber, and iris.
 Stromal involvement is probably an immunologic response to the virus.